Julley!! Got Leh’d’ (2017)

 The clock showed 14.00 hrs when we left for Leh.
 The road was excellent and Stanzin seemed excited to return to his hometown so he pressed on the gas pedal.

-After a few photo stops, we reached the confluence of river Zanskar and Indus.
+After a few photo stops, we reached the confluence of rivers Zanskar and Indus.
 The clock showed 16.30 hrs.
-The sun was about to set and the reflection of sunrays on river’s face was mesmerizing.
+The sun was about to set and the reflection of sun rays on the river’s face was mesmerizing.
 Honestly, I did try a few manual clicks here, which were pathetic.
-Now, I know why auto mode was available on DSLRs, for novice like us.
+Now, I know why auto mode was available on DSLRs, for novices like us.
 We clicked a few pics there and started for Magnetic Hill.

 Loved it absolutely.
 It was getting dark.
 I could not click nice pics as auto mode clicked pics with flash on, which were pathetic.
 Will focus from tomorrow, with a fresh mind, I thought.
 By the time we reached our guest house, it was around 20.00 hrs.
 Goba Guest House, our abode for next two days, was a family run place offering cozy rooms, free WiFi and tasty food.
 Our Airtel signal too, resurrected like phoenix.
 After having a beer or two and post dinner, we all slept like a baby, specially me, after a bloody tete-a-tete with bed bugs at Kargil.

 Time read 07.00 hrs (27-Jun-17) Call from home woke me up.
 My wife was getting ready for the office and my kid was going to school.
 And here I was, sleeping peacefully amidst mountains and greenery… they must be envious of me.
 But someone needs to work to pay for my vacation.
 Soon, it was time for her to go to the office and me for today’s sightseeing.
 We planned to give our drivers some rest and rented three Royal Enfield bikes and two Honda Activas.